HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trbl_nbllogtrc.md

 3. Apply the Helm chart.

+Examples:

-Examples: To activate all iWidget related logging and tracing, you use the following line:
+To activate all iWidget-related logging and tracing, use the following line:

 ```
 traceConfig: ["com.ibm.mm.iwidget.*"]